A Journey Through Portugal

 A journey from Lisbon to Porto through the open country of Alentejo

 Explore Lisbon, the Alentejo, Bairrada and Porto on this food and wine journey.
-Start your trip in Lisbon, the Portuguese capital, where tradition and innovation coexist in neighborhoods spread across hills overlooking the river.
-Then you’ll head out of the city to the undiscovered Alentejo, an expansive region, famous for cork, olives and wine, dotted with whitewashed villages and hearty red wines.
+Start your trip in Lisbon, the Portuguese capital, where tradition and innovation coexist in neighborhoods spread across hills overlooking the Tagus River.
+Then you’ll head out of the city to rural Alentejo, an expansive region, famous for cork, olives and wine, dotted with whitewashed villages and hearty red wines.
 Savor the traditional local cuisine, visit wineries and a cork farm, and stay at a luxurious hotel, a relaxing hiatus.
 Head north to Porto with a stop for wine and roast suckling pig in Bairrada.
 Once on Porto, you’ll be immersed in the excellent food and wine of the city shadowing the Douro River.

 Lisbon → Alentejo → Porto